 - All children accessing funded hours over lunch time may receive a free meal.

 Most children start school between 4 years 6 months and 5 years old but it's possible to start children later in certain circumstances.
 These children may be entitled to an extra year of funded early learning and childcare.

 Choosing a provider

 You can send your child to the provider of your choice.
-Council nurseries and other registered partners deliver the funded provision in Dumfries and Galloway.
+You can find the list of providers below.

-You're welcome to arrange visits to providers to find out what's on offer before making your choice (The current situation may not allow this).
+You're welcome to arrange visits to providers to find out what is on offer before making your choice (The current situation may not allow this).

 You may qualify for support with childcare costs in certain circumstances:

 - Read Scottish Government guidance on the help that's available with childcare costs

 - Use the GOV.UK calculator to get an idea of the help you could get with childcare costs